-Entrepreneurship and innovation - The lectures on Entrepreneurship and innovation have the scope to help students acquiring basic knowledge needed while starting a business on their own, running a business or introducing a product or process innovation within the firm.
+The lectures on Entrepreneurship and innovation have the scope to help students acquiring basic knowledge needed while starting a business on their own, running a business or introducing a product or process innovation within the firm.
 Within the practical trainings, the students will prepare a business plan to support their own business idea; will have information about different programmes to support entrepreneurship in rural areas; and will identify and analyse several cases of innovation in timber industry and harvesting operations.

-DAP.02.11 DAP 02.12 Life cycle assessment Geo-Information Systems Spring / 2 nd semester 3 hours per week = 28 Lectures / 14 seminars ECTS credits: 7
+DAP.02.10 Life cycle assessment ECTS credits: 5 Spring / 2 nd semester 3 hours per week = 28 Lectures / 14 seminars

-Life cycle assessment -this is an introductory course in a new-brand ISO certification scheme based on through analyses of all resources needed to produce durable wood-based products.
+This is an introductory course in a new-brand ISO certification scheme based on through analyses of all resources needed to produce durable wood-based products.
 Students are taught about the two types of LCA - cradle-cradle and cradle-to-grave and how to assess the technological consumptions for energy, wood and non-wood materials used in lumber, floor, wood-based houses and furniture.
 Insights about the concept of green and circular economy are also provided and demonstrated with real case-studies from wood industry.